fogleman/sdf/README.md

 The core "engine" of the `sdf` library is very small and can be found in [mesh.py](https://github.com/fogleman/sdf/blob/main/sdf/mesh.py).

+In short, there is nothing algorithmically revolutionary here.
+The goal is to provide a simple, fun, and easy-to-use API for generating 3D models in our favorite language Python.

 ## Files

 - [sdf/d2.py](https://github.com/fogleman/sdf/blob/main/sdf/d2.py): 2D signed distance functions